-From Where I Stand is a powerful, new editorial series from UN Women that is capturing the unique stories of women and girls around the world.
+From Where I Stand is a powerful editorial series from UN Women that is capturing the unique stories of women and girls around the world.

-With the new global 2030 roadmap and Sustainable Development Goals (SDGs) approved by UN Member States last September, UN Women is taking a look at how women are affected by each of the SDGs, as well as how women and girls “can be and are the key to achieving each of these goals.”
+With the global 2030 roadmap and Sustainable Development Goals (SDGs) approved by UN Member States in September 2015, UN Women is taking a look at how women are affected by each of the SDGs, as well as how women and girls “can be and are the key to achieving each of these goals.”

 The series features women who are farmers, teachers, doctors, entrepreneurs, ministers, etc. all who are contributing to their families, communities, and the economy in spite of the daily challenges and cultural stigmas they face.